 Are chocolate syrup and chocolate sauce the same?

-There is a lot of variation in recipes for chocolate sauce and chocolate syrup, but they’re generally slightly different from one another.
+There is a lot of variation in recipes for chocolate sauce and chocolate syrup, but they’re generally slightly different.

-Chocolate sauce is a thick liquid that is often used as a topping on desserts, while chocolate syrup is a thinner liquid that can be poured over desserts or used as a dip.
+Chocolate sauce is a thick liquid often used as a topping on desserts, while chocolate syrup is a thinner liquid that can be poured over desserts or used as a dip.

 Both the chocolate syrup and sauce are made from cocoa powder, water, and sugar.